yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 }
 ```

+Naturally, we'll need to adjust both the code that builds the tree and the code that traverses it.

+(XXX: HERE Describe changes to build and traversing code)

-Once we reach the triangles stored in the leaf, going wide is fairly straightforward.
-When building
+Once we crunch through the tree and reach the triangles stored in the leaf, going wide is fairly
-the leaf node, instead of just copying in the triangles, we additionally make sure they come in
+straightforward.
+When building the leaf node, instead of just copying in the triangles, we
-multiples of the SIMD lane width.
-Assuming AVX, the number of triangles stored in a leaf has to be a
+additionally make sure they come in multiples of the SIMD lane width.
+Assuming AVX, the number of
-multiple of 8.
-Well, actually, we can have any number of triangles in a leaf, but the storage will
+triangles stored in a leaf has to be a multiple of 8.
+Well, actually, we can have any number of
-be rounded up to be a multiple of 8, and any leftover space has to be masked out.
+triangles in a leaf, but the storage will be rounded up to be a multiple of 8, and any leftover
+space has to be masked out.

 ```
 // Eight triangles, one struct.